 Simply place the bottle with the lid on in a shallow hot water bath.
 After a few minutes give it a good shake.
 Place back in the bath and repeat until crystals have dissolved.

-Orders placed before 4pm will ship the following day with free ground shipping via UPS.
+Orders placed before 4pm will ship the following day with free ground shipping via USPS.
 Priority shipping options are available for an additional fee that can be calculated with your order.

 Considering the 0.3% THC regulation, it is important to note that we cannot guarantee passing a drug test.
 This includes isolate (99.9% CBD) based products.
 We recommend consulting with your employer to see if our products could still be an option for you.